 Preparing the ground

-This objective can also be defined as the total number of sales for a defined budget, such as the scope of the publication, achieving brand awareness, increasing the visibility of an event, or enhancing the increase in visits to a website in a certain percentage.
-As we have seen, depending on what our objective is, we will have to pay more attention to a KPI (key performance indicator).
+This objective can also be defined as the total number of sales for a defined budget.
+This is, achieving brand awareness, increasing the visibility of an event, or enhancing the increase in visits to a website in a certain percentage.
+Depending on what our objective is, we will have to pay more attention to a KPI (key performance indicator).

 In the event that we collaborate with more than one influencer, we will be interested in individual parameters.
 That way, we can count the visits or sales linked to each of the influencers.

-In order to make a correct measurement, in most cases, it will be necessary to use a tool that helps us throughout the process.
+In order to make a correct measurement, it will be necessary to use a tool that helps us throughout the process.
 This depends on the type of collaboration we have agreed upon with the influencer, as well as the product or service you want to promote.

 Usually, the influencer uses a link that leads your audience to your product, or your website.
 In this case, we will want to know when a visitor has arrived via the link we have provided our influencers.
 For this, we will use links with UTM codes.

-The UTMs are parameters that we add “at the end” of the links that will direct the user to our website or product.
+The UTMs are parameters that we add “at the end” of the links.
+This will direct the user to our website or product.

 With these parameters we are sending relevant information to Google Analytics that will help us to know where each visitor comes from.
 In these parameters, we can include a descriptive campaign name, the social network from which the influencer promotes us and its name, among many other options.